UI customization guide

 The user’s authentication status.
 If they haven’t been authenticated, the lock icon is open and has the label Unauthenticated.

 By default, assigned agents, secondary agents, and ghost participants have access to the information listed above.
-To change which conversation participants have such access, modify the configuration property com.unblu.conversation.ui.showPersonDetails.
+To change which conversation participants have access, modify the configuration property com.unblu.conversation.ui.showPersonDetails.

 The popup that appears when you click a user’s avatar may include other buttons: